microsoft/ExpressivePixelsMakeCode/README.md

 ## Copy the animation from Expressive Pixels application

-In the Expressive Pixels applicaiton select the 'Copy Programmable MakeCode Binary declaration to Clipboard' ellipsis menuitem for the animation you wish to display on your MakeCode device's display.
+In the Expressive Pixels application select the 'Copy Programmable MakeCode Binary declaration to Clipboard' ellipsis menuitem for the animation you wish to display on your MakeCode device's display.
 Specify the dimensions of your display array (such as 16 x 16 for the Sparklet for the micro:bit).

 In the MakeCode editor, switch over to the JavaScript tab <img src="https://github.com/microsoft/ExpressivePixelsMakeCode/blob/master/images/Docs-MakeCode-Javascript.png" style="float: left;" /> and paste in the declaration that is in the Windows Clipboard in the appropriate location below.
 Then call `EPXisplay.writeAnimation` sending the strip and buffer as first and second parameters.
 Finally, remember to call the show method on the strip!